|Teaching method||Contact hours|

 - watch knowledge clips and hand-in assignments: active participation in online activities;

-- use the Blackboard discussion forum to raise and answer questions on the content.
+- use the Brightspace discussion forum to raise and answer questions on the content.

-In principle, all of the information is in the offered materials, so an extra study book is not necessary.
+In principle, all information is offered through the learning environment, so an extra study book is not necessary.

-For background information and a different explanation of the material, and especially if you want to specialize in plant breeding, we recommend the following book: Acquaah (2012).
-Principles of Plant Genetics and Breeding.
-2nd ed.
-ISBN 9780470664759.
+For background information and a different explanation of the material, and especially if you want to specialize in plant breeding, we recommend one of the following books: Bernardo (2014) Essentials of Plant Breeding, ISBN: 9780972072427; or Acquaah (2012) Principles of Plant Genetics and Breeding, 2nd ed., ISBN 9780470664759.

 |Compulsory for:||WUEPS||BSc Minor Experimental Plant Sciences||4AF|